learn-co-curriculum/phase-0-macos-env-ruby/README.md

 If you see a long message ending in "For additional documentation please visit https://rvm.io", continue below.

-## Install Ruby version 2.6.1 on Ubuntu
+## Install Ruby version 2.6.1 on macOS

 For our Ruby labs and lessons, we expect that students use Ruby version 2.6.1.
 If Ruby Environment Manager (RVM) has been successfully installed, you can